EXCLUSIVE: Philadelphia Police Hope Break In 1957 Unsolved Murder Leads To The Boy In The Box's Identity

 His identity coldly tied to the detail his battered remains were found in a box in February 1957.

 “Who is the child?
 What is his name?”
 Kuhlmeier said.
-“Can we at least give him a name?”READ MORE: SALT Performing Arts To Finally Premiere 'Annie' The Musical After COVID-19 Shutdown Productions In 2020
+“Can we at least give him a name?”READ MORE: Man In U-Haul Arrested After Attempting To Steal Purse, Striking Outdoor Diners In Fishtown, Philadelphia Police Say

 Kuhlmeier, a veteran homicide detective, has kept the investigation alive.
 The elusive nature of the case haunts him.
 Kuhlmeier remembers growing up in Fox Chase and at 10 years old, hearing about the boy who was found along Susquehanna Road in a box.